denten-books/plain-text/4-format.md

 there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
 We are presented instead with metaphors of paragraphs, pages, files, and folders.
+These looks like paragraphs, pages, files, and folders on the screen, yet they represent other structures in the head, and yet other structures on the disk.
+The visible paragraph in a sense mediates between mental image, information stored in the head, and inscription, information stored in the machine.

-The paragraph mediates between mental image and inscription.
-When reading electronically, we prefer to manipulate information through familiar mediating structures like folders, pages, and paragraphs.
-Thus one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
+When reading electronically, we prefer to manipulate information by the means of familiar mediating structures like paragraphs, pages, files, and folders.
+Such structures are attached figuratively to the affordances of print.
+In other words, we know what paragraphs, pages, files, and folders can do in print.
+For example, one affordance of paper is that it can be folded.
+The reader can therefore "earmark" a page.
+The digital medium offers yet another set of affordances.
+But because the reader lacks familiarity with digital media, its affordances are presented through metaphor.
+For example, the ability to create a pointer to a bit of data could be represented with a virtual "earmark" on a "page."
+The "page" in this case stands for bit structure and the "earmark" for a pointer.
+Similarly one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
+Such metaphors rely on habituated insight with one medium extended into another.
-Such metaphors open new figurative possibilities---one cannot literally "drag" or "drop" bits otherwise.
-But they also obscure the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.
+We cannot literally "drag" or "drop" bits, but we use the metaphor of paper to help the user manipulate bits and bytes as if they were little pieces of familiar paper.
+The metaphor opens new figurative possibilities, but it also obscures the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.

 Bits and bytes differ from files and folders, pages and paragraphs in what they can do.
 The affordances of the physical medium differ drastically from